Last updated on October 10th, 2023 at 02:07 pm

 Nevertheless, there are still some important rules and etiquette you must follow regarding food while visiting the country.
 After all, as a visitor, you want to pay respect to the culture of the country that is welcoming you.
 Besides, there might be surprising or rather shocking cultural things that would be best for you to know beforehand.

 The first one is that you should always eat with your right hand.
-If you eat with your left hand, like me, you will understand when I say it isn’t such an easy task, so you better start practicing now!
-The reason for these customs is that the left hand is often considered unhygienic by many cultures.
+If you eat with your left hand, you will understand when I say that using the other hand isn’t such an easy task, so you better start practicing now!
+The reason for these customs is that the left hand is often considered unhygienic by many cultures, so we should eat with our right hand.

 In addition, it is common to see Qataris sharing food from the same huge plate as a form of bonding.
 For example, they can sit on the floor to enjoy mouth-watering Machboos (Rice with chicken).